Ban-Zhan/ComplexHeatmap-reference/book/03-heatmap_annotations.md

 ##  bar2    anno_barplot()                10mm
 ```

-In following examples in this chapter, we will only show the grapgics for the annotations with no
+In following examples in this chapter, we will only show the graphics for the annotations with no
 heatmap, unless it is necessary.
 If you want to try it with a heatmap, you just assign the
 `HeatmapAnnotation` object which we always name as `ha` to `top_annotation`, `bottom_annotation`,
 `left_annotation` or `right_annotation` arguments.